Xiong-Alex-GGC/RESTful_API_Workshop/README.md

 2. **Start the Application**: Use `npm start` to start the application.

 Let's dive into the world of **RESTful APIs** together!

+Note: The Completed-Backend directory is for refrence.
+It is what the backend should look like when completed